 Can you hike the Narrows in March?

-The Narrows can be hiked in March but the park service closes access if the flow of the river is too high or there is a risk of flash floods As March is the month where a lot of snow begins to melt it raises the level of the river.
+The Narrows can be hiked in March but the park service closes access if the flow of the river is too high or there is a risk of flash floods.
+As March is the month when a lot of snow begins to melt it raises the level of the river.
 Thus the Narrows may be closed for an extended period of time.

 Is it too cold in the Narrows in March?

 It would be too cold to hike the Narrows without adequate protection.
 If you would like to hike the Narrows in March you should wear a dry suit with river boots for traction.
 These can be rented from local outfitters.